Comparing New Fortress Energy (NFE) & The Competition

 New Fortress Energy (NASDAQ: NFE) is one of 18 public companies in the “Natural gas distribution” industry, but how does it weigh in compared to its rivals?
-We will compare New Fortress Energy to similar businesses based on the strength of its earnings, institutional ownership, analyst recommendations, profitability, valuation, dividends and risk.
+We will compare New Fortress Energy to similar businesses based on the strength of its earnings, institutional ownership, valuation, analyst recommendations, dividends, profitability and risk.

+This table compares New Fortress Energy and its rivals top-line revenue, earnings per share and valuation.

 Profitability